Colchester Master 2500 Lathe

 These bearings are like rocking horse crap, and you will need a mortgage when you find them, super duper clean and keep them clean, this is where the casting cleaning must be spot on.

-If all goes well im going to put together an in depth manual, one that I wish I could of had at the beginning.
+If all goes well im going to put together an in depth manual, one that I wish I had at the beginning.

 Re paint of the headstock and assembled, I rigged up a VHD to test the head bearings etc, only to find the motor bearings rumble too.
 Another job on the list.